Martinnord/personal-blog/content/blog/hooks-101-useState/index.md

 Here are some of them:

-- Hooks can **only** be used within functions, aka functional components.
+- Hooks can **only** be used within functions.
 They won't work with class components.
 - You cannot call hooks inside conditions, loops or nested functions.
 You **need** to have them at the top level of your React function (see below).

 ```jsx